-The present experience in measuring organisational entrepreneurship suggest using scales aligned with the concept of entrepreneurial orientation.
+The present experience in measuring organisational entrepreneurship suggests using scales aligned with the concept of entrepreneurial orientation.
 According to the Covin and Slevin measure, EO frames innovativeness, proactiveness, and risk-taking.
-In the Hughes and Morgan scale competitive aggressiveness and autonomy is also included.
+In the Hughes and Morgan scale, competitive aggressiveness and autonomy is also included.
 The statements related to competitive autonomy, as “In general, our business takes a bold or aggressive approach when competing” or “We try to undo and out-maneuver the competition as best as we can” (Hughes & Morgan, 2007, p.
 659) could be non-relevant to behaviours of non-profit organisations.
 These organisations tend to focus on their social mission and unmet social needs, and they strive to solve some social problems and maximise social value rather than get a better competitive position and maximise their financial value.
 On the other hand, NPOs are more willing to cooperate with other organisations working with the same target groups, which is not typical in the case of business enterprises.
 If we interpret cooperation as a way of pursuing an opportunity to satisfy social needs, we can treat it as a specific dimension of social entrepreneurship.
 It leads us to the proposition that, in the case of research comparing for-profit and non-profit entrepreneurship, the Hughes and Morgan scale is more adequate, and it should be expanded to the item or items related to cooperation with other organisations focussed on the same goals.
 It could be hypothesised that this dimension mostly distinguishes both types of organisations and entrepreneurship (for-profit and non-profit).
 The next attributes that could differentiate both types of organisation are autonomy and independency, which are perceived by Lumpkin and Dees as key components of entrepreneurial orientation (Lumpkin & Dess, 1996, p.
 140).
-It could be also expected, that social entrepreneurs have different attitudes to risk and are led by different motivations to take risk.
+It could be also expected that social entrepreneurs have different attitudes to risk and are led by different motivations to take risk.
 These differentiating dimensions require special attention during the design of measures and analysis of results.

 Some suggested changes in the items in the EO scale are presented in Table 1: original indicators are presented in column A, while the suggested indicators aligned with non-profit context are in column B.